Bofa14/Free5gc-UERANSIM-project/README.md

 # Free5gc-UERANSIM-project
 Simulation of a 5G network using Free5gc + UERANSIM.
-The enviroment is composed by 6 Virtual Machine, deployed using VirtualBox, organized as:
+The enviroment is composed by 6 Virtual Machine, deployed using VirtualBox, respectively:
 1 - C-Plane
 2 - U-Plane1
 3 - U-Plane2